A Foodcentric Life

 Sally Cameron

-These yogurt parfaits are tantalizing for the eyes and healthy for breakfast or afternoon snack.
-Layer Greek yogurt, berries, granola and crunchy cocoa nibs for a taste of healthy dark chocolate.
-They taste more like dessert than breakfast.
+To make a parfait, layer Greek yogurt, berries, and granola.
+They taste (and look) more like dessert than breakfast.
 Build them in jars with lids to make them transportable.

 5 from 1 vote